osvetlik/jquery.onDemand/README.md

 # jquery.onDemand
-jQuery plugin to load styles and scripts on demand
+jQuery plugin to load styles and scripts on demand.